About the VANISH

 Take a close look at the VANISH system.
 You will see that many of the components (tanks, pumps, basic plumbing valves and motors) can be serviced by your staff.
 The electronic components are similar to marine electronic components – if a component goes bad, unplug it and plug in the new one.

 Our technical staff is available 24 / 7.
+We find face-to-face smart phones conversations very helpful.

-Is it hard to prepare and mix the chemicals?
+Is it difficult to prepare chemical solutions?

 No. Clean Marine Solutions provides chemicals in pre-measured quantities.
-We also provide a graduated 5-gallon mixing bucket for each of the three chemicals.
+We also provide graduated 5-gallon mixing bucket for each of the three chemicals.

 Does CMS offer set-up and training?